 Keep things clean, light and bright

 As you can see from the picture above, we managed to make a big difference to the stair well just by re-painting, and removing a door.
 Guests do not like, in our experience, dark, gloomy and cluttered cottages.
 Old buildings look gorgeous, but they often have low ceilings and small windows so can feel very oppressive.
 We try to use light colours as they are easier to keep clean – and touch up – and we make sure there are only a few ornaments dotted about.
 Make sure you create plenty of storage space – and give them wooden hangers!
 Guests loathe plastic and metal coat hangers.
+We bought packs of 20 for each room from Amazon* – these ones have lasted well and haven’t left the dreaded wire mark in clothes.
+Trouble is, guests tend to nick them!

 Think about flooring